 Woodland Stewardship: A Practical Guide for Midwestern Landowners, 3rd Edition provides information for woodland owners interested in identifying goals for their property and working with a professional forester to choose the best management practices.
 The book is also available in print.

-Getting a plan
+Getting a woodland stewardship plan

-Woodland Stewardship Plans are a specific kind of woodland management plan managed through the Minnesota Department of Natural Resources (DNR).
+Woodland Stewardship Plans are a specific kind of woodland management plan through the Minnesota Department of Natural Resources (DNR).
 Plans are always prepared by a natural resource professional in your local area.

 A Minnesota DNR Woodland Stewardship Plan is unique to your woods, helping you identify what's in your woods, how to improve the health and beauty of your woods, and when to take action.